Terms of Service

 7. Payout details

-Users payout details must be up to date at all times if they intend to transact on our platform as a seller.
+Your personal details, payout method and identity documents must be up to date at all times if you intend to transact on our platform as a seller.
+We are not responsible for any loss suffered by you as a result of incorrect personal and/or payout information provided by you.

-In the case where payout details are not up to date, funds may not be released to a users bank account or debit card (Debit Cards only for the USA).
-In the event that payout details are not provided 90 days from the point of completing a transaction, we may be forced to remove this balance from your account, as requested by our regulators, and you will be unable to withdraw these funds.
+In the case where personal and/or payout details and/or identity documents are not up to date, funds may not be released to a users bank account.
+In the event that personal and/or payout details and/or identity documents are not provided 90 days from the point of completing a transaction, we may be forced to remove the balance of this transaction from your account, as requested by our regulators, and you will be unable to withdraw these funds.

 8. Notices & Communication